MithrugandevOps/MithrugandevOps/README.md

 ### 👨‍💻 About Me

 - 🔧 I'm a DevOps Engineer passionate about automation, CI/CD, and cloud-native tools.
-- 🚀 Skilled in AWS, Linux, Docker, Kubernetes, Jenkins, Terraform, Azure, Git, Grafana, Prometheus, MySQL, Redis
+- 🚀 Skilled in AWS, Linux, Docker, Kubernetes, Jenkins, Terraform, Azure, Git, Grafana, Prometheus, MySQL, Redis.
 - 🎯 Always learning and exploring new tech to improve infrastructure and deployment workflows.

 ---